AntonC9018/Dungeon-Hopper/world/README.md

 ## Prerequisites for becoming an `Acting`

 `Acting` is a decorator for entities.
-Entities decorated with `Acting` have the function `executeAction()` actually doing something interesting, instead of just setting `Acting.didAction` to `true`.
+Entities decorated with `Acting` have the function `executeAction()` (which is just a shorthand for `entity.decorators.Acting:activation()`) actually doing something interesting.
+If the instance class has not been decorated with `Acting`, `executeAction` would just set `Acting.didAction` to `true`.

 `Acting.something` in this and subsequent cases will refer to the `something` field on an entity class decorated with `Acting`.

 The `Acting` decorator can be applied to both player and non-player entities.
 Once done, though, you'll still have to provide the algorithm for action, that is, put an `Algo` handler into the new `action` chain received from the `Acting` decorator.
+Technically, you may add more than one algorithm.

 ## Structure